cyantis/prof_dev_tracker_v3/README.md

     $ npm install

 5. _PDT_ is setup to run with Heroku, which requires Yarn.
-Instructions for installing Yarn can be found here: https://yarnpkg.com/en/
+Instructions for installing Yarn can be found [here](https://yarnpkg.com/en/) and for Heroku [here](https://devcenter.heroku.com/articles/heroku-cli).

 6. Launch a local server from the top-level directory by executing: